 Shooting an elopement or small Ottawa wedding event is a wedding photojournalist’s dream: a fairly open schedule with lots of breathing space for creativity – it’s just the photographer, the couple, the officiant, and perhaps a few select companions.

-Members are ready to document any quick, civil ceremony, themed, or elopement wedding, even if it is a Monday-Thursday ceremony.
+Members are ready to document any civil ceremony, themed, DIY - do it yourself, or elopement wedding, even if it is a Monday-Thursday ceremony.
 Search for the “Can Shoot Weddings on Short Notice!” message on the listings below.

-We are anxious to create a picture story chronicling your symbolic, casual, religious, small wedding from beginning to end.
+We are anxious to create a picture story chronicling your religious, casual, symbolic, small wedding from beginning to end.
 In this sense, it is no different from any other event that we have covered.
 The emphasis is on documenting key moments, capturing spontaneous displays of emotion, telling your real love story, as well as creating artistic portraits and details.

 Map of Wedding Photojournalists Serving Ottawa Couples

 A fashion and commercial photographer by profession, Kathi brings a unique and modern approach to wedding photography.
 Her fresh, original style perfectly captures the beauty of the day, the individual personality of the bride, groom and guests, and the spirit of the celebration.
 Her personable manner and unobtrusive shooting style puts guests at ease and helps turn the photographic experience from a chore into a joyful experience and integral element of the wedding celebration.
 [Ottawa Wedding Photographer]